 Some of our On-Call Firefighters are in full-time employment with agreement from their employers to leave to attend an emergency call.
 If you are employed, you must have the permission of your employer to be an On-Call Firefighter - even if you are not responding to fire calls whilst at work.

-Due to the sensitive nature of the duties that the postholder will be expected to undertake, a basic disclosure from the Disclosure Scotland will be sought for successful applicants.
+Due to the sensitive nature of the duties that the postholder will be expected to undertake, a basic disclosure from the Disclosure and Barring Service will be sought for successful applicants.

 Throughout the year we accept registers of interest for all 27 stations which employ On-Call Firefighters.
 Please click on the name of the station below that you wish to apply for.